Debra Greenbank (1955 - 2020) - Obituary

 Her father, Wayne C. Davis; nephews, Phillip and Ethan Hansen; and niece Brook Davis, preceded her in death.

 Cremation was chosen.
-A celebration of life will be Saturday, Oct.
+A celebration of life was Oct.
 24. She will be missed by all who knew her.